vstinner/vstinner.github.io/content/openstack_mitaka_python3.rst

 Next Milestone: Functional and integration tests
 ================================================

-Same plan than the previous status on OpenStack Liberty: the next major milestone will be to run functional and integration tests on Python 3.
+The plan is the same as in the previous status report on OpenStack Liberty: the next major milestone will be running functional and integration tests on Python 3.

 There are two kinds of tests: